NURS5012 Assessment and Clinical Judgement

 NURS5059 Foundations of Clinical Practice

-Credit points: 6 Session: Semester 1 Assessment: essay (30%) and 2hr exam (50%) and online activities (20%) Campus: Mallett Street Mode of delivery: Distance Education/Intensive on Campus
+Credit points: 6 Session: Semester 1 Classes: four intensive, on-campus study days Assessment: essay (50%), case study (50%) Campus: Mallett Street, Sydney Mode of delivery: Block mode

-Increasing patient acuity in the hospital environment requires a sound understanding of alterations to normal physiological processes which assists nurses to make decisions about patient assessment and management.
+With the ongoing changes in health care, particularly associated with increase patient acuity, technological development and consumer expectations, nurses are expected to ensure they provide patient care based on the best available evidence.
+This requires a sound understanding of alterations to normal physiological processes which assists nurses to make decisions about patient assessment and management.
 Within this unit of study an emphasis will be placed on exploring alterations to key physiological concepts and the associated patient assessment and management.
 Within in the context of these altered physiological states the acquisition of clinical assessment data, such as that obtained from laboratory and diagnostic testing, will be interpreted and applied to specific patient clinical presentations.
-Strategies to support physiological function and manage complex clinical presentations will be examined with students undertaking critical appraisal of treatment guidelines.
+Strategies to support evidence-based practice and to maintain physiological function will be examined with students undertaking critical appraisal of treatment guidelines.
+As part of specialty nursing practice, clinicians are required to have a comprehensive clinical skills repertoire and the requisite knowledge and skills to effectively use research and other information as the basis of their practice thinking.
+In the context of your area of practice, you will explore the complexity of and uncertainty in practice, while developing discipline-specific knowledge and skills that enable you to build the capacity for clinical judgement and practice.

 Patients who experience severe traumatic injury or episodes of critical illness require advanced assessment and management in the pre-hospital phase, during transport to and stabilisation in the emergency department, and ongoing care in the intensive care unit.
 The critical illness/injury trajectory is complex and interdependent and effective care at each stage requires an appreciation of the care which has been provided as well as an understanding of potential ongoing management of the patient.
 In this unit of study we will examine the critical illness/injury trajectory from physiological and psychosocial perspectives.
 An evidence-based approach to patient management will focus on collaborative decision-making and the ways in which synthesised evidence informs patient care.
 This unit of study allows students to consolidate theoretical underpinnings of their practice and demonstrate the requisite knowledge, skills and attributes required to care for critically ill or injured patients through the completion of clinical assessments.